 An employee who belongs to group A (who sees spaces x and y) and belongs to group B (who sees spaces z), this employee will see the spaces x, y, z available for booking.
 Again, the spaces add up.

 An employee belongs to group A (who can book Friday from 10-20) and also belongs to group B (which can book Monday from 9-18 and Tuesday from 9-13) this employee can book in all three scheduled shifts of the groups to which he belongs, so Monday from 9-18, Tuesday from 9-13 and finally Friday from 10-20.
 All the shifts add up.

 Below is a table of recaps of the logic applied:

 The higher value is considered

-The sum of the spaces is taken into account
+The sum between the spaces is considered

-The sum of the shifts is taken into account
+The sum between the shifts is considered

 Did this answer your question?